pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 .. _`--password general option`:

---password general option
+``--password`` general option
-"""""""""""""""""""""""""
+"""""""""""""""""""""""""""""

 The argument value of the ``--password``/``-p`` general option is a string that is the password for authenticating with the WBEM server.

-This option is normally required if the
+This option is normally required if the :ref:`--user general option` is defined.
-:ref:`--user general option` is defined.
-If passwords are saved into the :term:`connections file` they are not encrypted in the file.
+If passwords are saved into the :term:`connections file`, they are not encrypted in the file.

 If the WBEM operations performed by any pywbemcli command require a password, the password is prompted for if ``--user``/``-u`` is used (in both modes of